ColbyH99/WebProgrammingPortfolio/README.md

 Asg #3: A simple assignment in which we had to redo our first homepage using PHP instead.
 Intended to get us used to printing in PHP and calling functions.

+Asg #4: Here we had to create a webpage that displayed our personal interests, using Bootstrap to format the content.

+Asg #5: A PHP file that creates a blog.
+You can add and remove blog entries using button forms and text forms.
+A great assignment that utilizes many functions.

+Asg #7: In assignment 7 we created a carousel formatting of several images, meaning you click right or left to cycle through the provided images.